How to Prepare for Tax Time

-It’s the beginning of a new calendar year, which means tax time for the previous year is right around the corner.
-Whether you wait until April 17 (this year’s tax day) to file or prefer to do everything in advance, the whole process will be so much easier if you are prepared when the deadline rolls around.
-Better yet, have everything together and beat the rush at your accountant’s office and the Post Office, and vow to at least file your taxes in advance this year.
-You’ll still have until April 17 to pay them.
+At the beginning of a new calendar year, it means tax time for the previous year is right around the corner.
+Whether you wait until April 15 to file or prefer to do everything in advance, the whole process will be so much easier if you're prepared when the deadline rolls around.
+Better yet, have everything together and beat the rush at your accountant’s office and the post office, and vow to file your taxes in advance this year.
+You’ll still have until April 15 to pay them.

 To prepare for tax time, follow the steps below to make sure the only surprise at tax time is how much of a refund you’ll receive.